NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/okta.md

 # Okta

 Okta provides cloud software that helps companies manage and secure user authentication to modern applications, and helps developers build identity controls into applications, website web services, and devices.
-You can integrate Okta with Cloudflare Zero Trust and build rules based on user identity and group membership.
-Cloudflare Zero Trust supports Okta integrations using either the OIDC (default) or [SAML](/cloudflare-one/identity/idp-integration/okta-saml/) protocol.
+You can integrate Okta with Khulnasoft Zero Trust and build rules based on user identity and group membership.
+Khulnasoft Zero Trust supports Okta integrations using either the OIDC (default) or [SAML](/cloudflare-one/identity/idp-integration/okta-saml/) protocol.

 ## Set up Okta as an OIDC provider